ZokugunKS/template/README.md

 import '@zokugun/template'
 ```

-The variable *template* is the default template compiler.
-It contains the tags describe below.
+The variable `template` is the default template compiler.
+It contains the tags described above.
+The class `Template` allows to create new templates.
+It has the following API:

-### template.new(tags, options)
+### new Template(tags, options)

 The default compiler contains the extra method *new* which allows you to create new template compiler.